edgelord-69420/pricewise/README.md

 6. 🔗 [Links](#links)
 7. 🚀 [More](#more)

-## 🚨 Tutorial

-This repository contains the code corresponding to an in-depth tutorial available on our YouTube channel, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.

-If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>

 Developed using Next.js and Bright Data's webunlocker, this e-commerce product scraping site is designed to assist users in making informed decisions.
 It notifies users when a product drops in price and helps competitors by alerting them when the product is out of stock, all managed through cron jobs.